Blotch3D/Blotch3D/README.md

-Although it may apparently work in certain circumstances or on certain platforms, do not have the BlWindow3D-derived class constructor create or access any 3D resources, or have its instance initializers do it, because neither are executed by the 3D thread.
+Although it may apparently work in certain circumstances or on certain platforms, do not have the BlWindow3D-derived class constructor create or access any 3D resources, or have its instance initializers do it, because neither are executed in the context of the 3D thread.

-The 3D thread calls the Setup method once at the beginning of instantiation.
+The Setup method is called by the 3D thread once at the beginning of instantiation.
 You might put time-consuming initialization of persistent things in there like loading of persistent content (sprite models, fonts, etc.), creation of persistent BlSprites, etc.

-The 3D thread calls the FrameProc method once per frame (control frame period with BlWindow3D.Graphics.FramePeriod).
+The FrameProc method is called by the 3D thread once per frame (control frame period with BlWindow3D.Graphics.FramePeriod).
 For single-threaded applications this is typically where the bulk of application code resides, except the actual drawing code.
 For multi-threaded applications, this is where all application code resides that does anything with 3D resources.

-The 3D thread calls the FrameDraw method every frame, but only if there is enough CPU for the 3D thread.
+The FrameDraw method is called by the 3D thread every frame, but only if there is enough CPU for that thread.
 Otherwise it calls it less frequently.
 This is where you put drawing code (BlSprite.Draw, BlGraphicsDeviceManager.DrawText, etc.).
-Additionally, if you are developing that will also be very subject to exhausting the 3D thread, then you can put application code in FrameDraw rather than in FrameProc---as long as the code adjusts itself to account for variations in how often it is called.
+Additionally, if you are developing an app that will also be very subject to exhausting the 3D thread, then you can put application code in FrameDraw rather than in FrameProc---as long as the code adjusts itself to account for variations in how often it is called.
 This will save CPU when the frame rate drops.